 What's New in This Release

-The 2.3 release of VMware Horizon View Client for iOS included the following new features:
+The 2.3.x releases of Horizon View Client for iOS include the following new features:

 - Unity Touch sidebar enhancements - End users can now reorder application and file favorites and maximize and restore running applications from the Unity Touch sidebar.

 - Advanced SSL options - End users can now select the security protocols that Horizon View Client uses to connect to a View server and configure the cipher control string.